 Zero2Go is a Raspberry Pi Zero sized (or pHAT shape) extension board that can work as wide input range power supply for Raspberry Pi.
-Zero2Go Omini is the second member in the Zero2Go family.
+Zero2Go Omini Rev2 is the third member in the Zero2Go family.

 Zero2Go Omini supports all Raspberry Pi models that has the 40-pin GPIO header, including A+, B+, 2B, 3B, 3B+, 3A+, Zero, Zero W and 4B.

 The main features of Zero2Go Omini include:

 - Three separated input channels (each accepts 3.5~28V DC).

 - Auto step-up or step-down to output 5V for powering Raspberry Pi.

 - Auto switch input channel (one with highest voltage takes the priority).